icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 That is the purpose of Friendillion, ladies and gents.
 The more people that you know that more possibilities and awareness you will be receiving.

+This applies to all types of people (not only the PWDs).
+Know your rights and use it wisely.
+Use your SSS ID for your monthly retirement pension.
+Try to make the most out of your Pag-IBIG Fund (HDMF) even it is not related to housing acquisition.
+Do you know that there is also a privilege for the Solo Parents according to R.A.
+8972.
+Did you know that we have a Free entrance at the Philippines National Museum.